ruby-i18n/ruby-cldr/README.md

 ## Export

-The following command will export all known components from all locales to the target directory ./data/[locale]/[component].{yml,rb}:
+By default, the `thor cldr:export` command will export all known components from all locales to the target directory:

 ```
 thor cldr:export